MicrosoftDocs/bot-docs/articles/what-is-new.md

 <a name="QnA-whats-new"></a>

 - **New!
-Extraction pipeline**: Now you can extract hierarchical information from URLs, files and sharepoint
+Extraction pipeline**: Now you can extract hierarchical information from URLs, files and SharePoint.
 - **New!
-Intelligence**: Contextual ranking models, active learning suggestions
+Intelligence**: Contextual ranking models, active learning suggestions.
 - **New!
 Conversation**: Multi-turn conversations in QnA Maker.

 [Docs][34]  | [add qnamaker to your bot][35]